stasm/message2/README.md

 ## Registry

 The registry contains implementations of formatting and matching functions.
 All functions available in `message2` are registered functions, even `:number` and `:plural`.
 The goal is to ensure that registered functions can be as powerful and expressive as necessary.
 Some modules in the registry also provide custom runtime types.
-For instance, [`registry/number.ts`](registry/number.ts) provides `RuntimeNumber` which formats numbers and matches them by value, and `PluralMatcher` which matches numbers by value and by LDML plural category.
+For instance, [`registry/number.ts`](registry/number.ts) provides `RuntimeNumber` which formats numbers and matches them by value; [`registry/plural.ts`](registry/plural.ts) provides `RuntimePlural` which matches numbers by value and by LDML plural category.

 The only type built into the runtime rather than the registry is the [`RuntimeString`](runtime/RuntimeString.js), which is the runtime representation of `ast.Literal`.

+## Examples

+* `example/example_string.ts` is a simple example showing how to interpolate string data (`$userName`) into a pattern.

+* `example/example_number.ts` showcases locale-aware number and unit formatting for English and French, using [`registry/number.ts`](registry/number.ts).

+* `example/example_plural.ts` showcases plural selection using [`registry/plural.ts`](registry/plural.ts), as well as a message with two selectors: `$photoCount` and `$userGender`.

+* `example/example_apples.ts` demonstrates how the plural selector can inspect a number's `minimumFractionDigits` formatting option to select the variant matching the number's formatting.

+* `example/example_accord.ts` features two fairly complex formatters for grammatical features: [`registry/noun.ts`](registry/noun.ts) and [`registry/adjective.ts`](registry/adjective.ts).
+They are used in Polish to accord an adjective's grammatical gender, case, and number with the object of the sentence.
+The object is represented as an instance of `PolishNoun`.
+The adjective is represented as an instance of `PolishAdjective`, and can inspect the grammatical properties of the object.
+Both implement the `RuntimeValue` interface.

+* `example/example_list.ts` is an exploration into list formatting and plural selection based on the list's length: [`registry/list.ts`](registry/list.ts).
+It defines the custom `RuntimeList` value class, which can store and format an array of other runtime values.
+This example also introduces the custom `Person` value class in [`registry/person.ts`](registry/person.ts), along with two custom functions for formatting `Person` instances: `:person` which formats a single `Person`, and `:person.each` which accepts a *list* of `Person` instances and applies the `:person` function to each of them.
+I'll admit this is a bit cursed, but I wanted to attempt doing something complex in custom functions without adding too much complexity to the message itself.

+* `example/example_opaque.ts` takes advantage of the `formatToParts()` iterator which yields formatted pattern parts with metadata to pass an opaque unstringifiable value into a message and position it in the sentence.

+You can run all examples at once with:

+    $ npm test

+Each example can also be run individually, provided the project is first compiled with `npx tsc`:

+    $ node example/example_string.js

-## Commands
+## Command Line

 * `node command/lex.mjs` to print a list of tokens recognized by the lexer.
 * `node command/parse.mjs` to print a JSON representation of the AST parsed by the parser.